Outreach Toolkit

 Simons Searchlight Description

 Simons Searchlight is an international online research program registry that works with families and researchers around the world to help speed up research on rare genetic neurodevelopmental disorders.
-Simons Searchlight is funded by the Simons Foundation Autism Research Initiative (SFARI) which aims to better understand genetic neurodevelopmental conditions, specifically those associated with autism spectrum disorder (ASD).
+Simons Searchlight is funded by the Simons Foundation Autism Research Initiative (SFARI) which aims to better understand rare genetic neurodevelopmental conditions, specifically those associated with autism spectrum disorder (ASD).

 By collecting detailed family, medical, developmental and behavioral information through online surveys and phone interviews as well as blood samples, Simons Searchlight takes a deep dive into these disorders.
 They share the information and blood samples with leading geneticists and scientists around the world to use to improve the lives of people living with rare genetic neurodevelopmental disorders.
 Participation is open worldwide to people who speak English, Dutch, French, and Spanish, and more languages are coming soon.